cogentcore/core/README.md

 * splitter not dragging

-* change 1 option valueview to just directly do that one option instead of pulling up menu.

 * fix the style-props context -- need an overall prop on objects -- in type presumably.

 * need key function for moving between panels, and an API to support that..